 by Alicia Boemi, Dogly Wellness Advocate & Canine Nutritionist

 A bland diet is often used to help a dog’s digestive system get back to normal after a stomach upset, diarrhea, or other gastrointestinal condition.
-The bland diet temporarily replaces a dog’s normal diet in order to reset the digestive system and provide supportive foods while your dog is under the weather.
+The bland diet temporarily replaces a dog’s regular diet to reset the digestive system and provide supportive foods while your dog is under the weather.
 A bland diet is not a diet that should be used long term unless you’ve worked with your veterinarian or canine nutritionist to ensure that the bland homemade diet you’re feeding is meeting all nutritional requirements for your dog, which will require the addition of vitamins and mineral supplements.
 In this article, we’ll go over how to safely feed your dog a temporary bland diet composed of minimal, highly digestible ingredients as a home remedy for mild cases of gastrointestinal upset.

-Serious conditions that affect the gastrointestinal system need much more specialized treatment, medication, and diet than a mild case of a one-time upset stomach would need.
+Severe conditions that affect the gastrointestinal system need much more specialized treatment, medication, and diet than a mild case of a one-time upset stomach would need.
 Serious gastrointestinal ailments such as pancreatitis, intestinal blockage, hemorrhagic gastroenteritis, and other pancreatic conditions such as exocrine pancreatic insufficiency should be overseen by a veterinarian with the help of a canine nutritionist.
 Especially if your dog cannot keep food down, has persistent diarrhea, is lethargic and/or in pain, has blood in the stool or vomit, you should seek treatment at an emergency hospital and not wait to see if a bland diet might work.

-Your veterinarian might have specific instructions for feeding a bland diet their preferred way, but oftentimes the ratio of starchy carbohydrate to lean meat is 2:1 or 1:1.
+Your veterinarian might have specific instructions for feeding a bland diet their preferred way, but often the ratio of starchy carbohydrate to lean meat is 2:1 or 1:1.
 Therefore you’d choose one or two starchy carbohydrates and one protein and feed them in your preferred ratio or follow your veterinarian’s instructions.
 We’ll talk about choosing and cooking specific bland foods to feed your dog below.
 You can use a combination of bland foods to create bland diet recipes based on your dog’s individual needs and preferences.

 The key to feeding a bland diet is to feed it in small meals.
 Start by feeding your dog 1-2 tablespoons of the bland food mixture and make sure no vomiting or diarrhea occurs.
 If your dog does well and is a larger dog, you can increase the amount of bland food mixture you are feeding.
 For small dogs, you might not need more than 1-2 tablespoons of food per small meal throughout the day.
-Some veterinarians recommend feeding a similar volume of bland food as your dog’s normal dog food diet.
+Some veterinarians recommend feeding a similar volume of bland food as your dog’s regular dog food diet.
 Just be sure to split up the meals 2-4 times a day, so they are small meals that are digested easier.
 No treats should be given during this time at all!

 If you're feeding your dog 2-4 times a day, it can be easy to forget what time you feed your dog, how they reacted, or how much water they’ve been drinking.
-When your dog is under the weather with digestive issues and being fed a bland diet, it can make life easier to keep track of food, water intake, vomiting, bowel movements, etc. during this time.
-It doesn’t have to be a complicated food diary, simply grab some sheets of paper and jot down when symptoms started, fasting period, water intake, the time you feed your dog a bland meal consisting of what.
+When your dog is under the weather with digestive issues and being fed a bland diet, it can make life easier to keep track of food, water intake, vomiting, bowel movements, etc., during this time.
+It doesn’t have to be a detailed food diary, simply grab some sheets of paper and jot down when symptoms started, fasting period, water intake, the time you feed your dog a bland meal consisting of what.
 This could also be helpful if you are in this situation again and need to refer back to what worked or didn’t work for your dog.